My Sweeten Story: A Wall-to-Wall Backyard Deck in Brooklyn

 Our Sweeten contractor and his team were wonderful from beginning to end.
 We’d decided on the raised deck to break up the flow of the backyard.
 We agreed there should be a clear delineation between the ground and the spot where you “step” up onto the deck, like an outdoor living room.
 Whenever they had an idea, they would either lay it out or draw it for us.
 The result was a truly collaborative design that perfectly reflected our aesthetic.

-Customizing a dream deck in Brooklyn
+Customizing a Brooklyn deck renovation

 Long boards were framed horizontally to create the high vertical walls.
 The contractor came up with the idea of spacing between the boards, and we loved it.